Antimicrobial resistance: Rapid testing and diagnostics

 Antimicrobial susceptibility testing: Thin paper discs containing an antibiotic have been placed on an agar plate growing bacteria.
 Bacteria are not able to grow around antibiotics to which they are sensitive.

 Distinguishing infections requiring antibiotics from self-limiting ones is clinically challenging.
-In order to guide appropriate use of antibiotics and prevent the evolution and spread of antimicrobial resistance, diagnostic tests that provide clinicians with timely, actionable results are needed.
+To guide appropriate use of antibiotics and prevent the evolution and spread of antimicrobial resistance, diagnostic tests that provide clinicians with timely, actionable results are needed.

-Acute febrile illness is a common reason for seeking medical care worldwide and a major cause of morbidity and mortality.
+Acute fever is a common reason for seeking medical care and a major cause of morbidity and mortality.

 In areas with decreasing malaria incidence, many febrile patients are inappropriately treated for malaria, and in the absence of a simple diagnostic test to identify alternative causes of fever, clinicians presume that a non-malarial febrile illness is most likely a bacterial infection, leading to inappropriate use of antibiotics.
 Multiple studies have shown that the use of malaria rapid diagnostic tests without reliable tools to distinguish other fever causes has resulted in increased antibiotic use.

 Antimicrobial susceptibility testing (AST) can facilitate a precision medicine approach to treatment by helping clinicians to prescribe more effective and targeted antimicrobial therapy.
 At the same time with traditional phenotypic AST it can take 12 to 48 hours to obtain a result due to the time taken for organisms to grow on/in culture media.
 Rapid testing, possible from molecular diagnostics innovations, is defined as "being feasible within an 8-h working shift".
 There are several commercial Food and Drug Administration-approved assays available which can detect AMR genes from a variety of specimen types.
 Progress has been slow due to a range of reasons including cost and regulation.
 Genotypic AMR characterisation methods are, however, being increasingly used in combination with machine learning algorithms in research to help better predict phenotypic AMR from organism genotype.